cpham/wordpress-snippets/acf-flexible-fields-loop.md

-##Automatically include corresponding template for a Flexible Field layout using get_template_part and get_row_layout:
+##Automatically include corresponding template for a ACF Flexible Field layout using get_template_part and get_row_layout:

 ```
 // check if the flexible content field has rows of data